Home Theater Planner

 Start with the main seat

 The main seat drives almost every useful home theater decision.
 Measure from eye position to the screen wall, then choose screen size, TV height, speaker spacing, and cable paths from that point.
-Avoid planning from the back wall or from the TV size alone.

 Respect room proportions